 In both the horizontal and the vertical directions, it started displaying artifacts in the test patterns at resolutions as low as 600 lines per image height.
 I counted “strong detail” up to around 1,050 lines on the horizontal axis and 950 lines along the vertical axis.
 The target patterns “extinct” themselves somewhere about 1,250 lines in length.

 A macro-region that is only somewhat small yet has a lot of detail.
-Flash comes close to reducing its power to an adequate level, although its coverage is somewhat inconsistent.
+Flash comes close to reducing its power to an adequate level, although its coverage is slightly inconsistent.
 The SD110 performed admirably in the macro category, catching a subject in an area no smaller than 3.32 × 2.49 inches (84 x 63 millimeters).
 The coins, the brooch, and the dollar note all had a good resolution, and the level of detail was excellent.

 Accuracy of the Viewfinder